barakdf/barakdf/README.md

 [comment]: <> (- ⚡ Fun fact: ...)

-- 🎓 I’m a B.Sc. student at the Department of Computer Science and Mathematics in Ariel University.
+[//]: # (- 🎓 I’m a B.Sc. student at the Department of Computer Science and Mathematics in Ariel University.)

 [//]: # (- 🔭 I’m currently working on ...)